PDmatrix/dmatrix.dev/content/blog/advent-of-code-year-2015-day-4.md

 }
 ```

-And then I used it to generate new hash and when the hash starts with five zeros I return the number
+And then I used it to generate the new hash and when the hash starts with five zeros I return the number.

 ```csharp
 public string Part1(IEnumerable<string> input)